|

 It’s worth having kids who feel like they’re doing something valuable for the family.

-It’s true that I could do it faster and better on my own, but I hope that my efforts will pay off in capable children with good work ethics.
+I could indeed do it faster and better on my own, but I hope that my efforts will pay off in capable children with good work ethics.

-And maybe if I’m lucky, when they’re grown and have their own kids they’ll remember how much they adored being in the kitchen with mommy when they were little, and pay it forward to their own kids.
+And maybe, if I’m lucky, when they’re grown and have their own kids, they’ll remember how much they adored being in the kitchen with their mom when they were little, and pay it forward to their own kids.

-As it is right now, we’re getting pretty good at stirring making easy recipes together – you know, the ones where all you have to do is stir a few ingredients together and pour them in a pan.
+As it stands, we’re getting pretty good at stirring and making easy recipes together – you know, the ones where all you have to do is stir a few ingredients together and pour them into a pan.
 I haven’t gotten brave enough to make something as gooey as healthy no-bake cookies with them though.

 We found this heart-shaped cupcake pan at the dollar store a few days ago, and the kids have been ridiculously excited about making heart-shaped everything with it.